How to Add your Email Domain for Outbound Email-to-Fax

 How to add your email domain for outbound email-to-fax

-In the upper-right corner select + Email to Fax Domain.
+3. In the upper-right corner, click the + Email to Fax Domain button.

-Revisit your entry in Endpoints > Email Domains to confirm that the validation was successful—if a date is found in the Registered column, the registration was successful.
+2. To confirm if the validation was successful, revisit your entry in Endpoints > Email Domains.
+If a date is found in the Registered column, then the registration was successful:

 You have now successfully established your email domain with etherFAX!